 2. Having Enough Data

 Not sure if you have enough data to use database segmentation?
+In most cases, you almost certainly do.

-If you have paying customers you can gain key insights from your existing customer data.
+If you have paying customers, you can gain key insights from your existing customer data.

-By identifying your best customers (as we mentioned previously, looking at the customers with the highest CLTV is a good indicator) you can identify trends.
+By identifying your best customers (as we mentioned previously, looking at the customers with the highest CLTV is a good indicator), you can identify trends.

+For example, let’s say that all of your best customers use a key feature more often than your other customers.
 It would be fair to then assume that these customers all have similar pain points.
 Your sales team can then address that common pain point in their cold emails or calls to close more deals.

 You can also look at data collected on your website by Google Analytics, or by the audience most responsive to your Facebook Ads.
 These data sets can help to inform your data segmentation practices and improve your targeting.

 If you’re a startup without any customers and a low amount of traffic, then a lack of data will clearly be a challenge.
+But, you can ensure your sales outreach is as personalized as possible by segmenting your B2B data lists.

 3. Inaccurate Data

+With 28% of B2B sales emails leading to a bounce, there’s a chance your contact database contains bad data.
 As you know, accurate data is key to a successful sales team.
 Without it, finding and contacting good leads will be impossible.

 You can take steps to reduce your data inaccuracy and save your team time in the long run.